List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Entrapta

 A Horde scientist who specialises in devising traps, Entrapta has two long braids of prehensile hair that can ensnare her enemies.
 She appears to be a close sidekick of Catra.
 In the Masters of the Universe Classics toyline, her bio states that she was recruited by Catra when the Evil Horde first invaded Etheria.

 Entrapta is a skilled scientist and inventor who is credited with designing advanced equipment for The Horde to employ in their battle against The Great Rebellion.
 Her specialty is devising different traps for members of The Rebellion.
 One invention created by Entrapta is the Trapper Tank.

+In the Masters of the Universe Classics toyline, Entrapta was Bright Moon's illegitimate ruler Es'tra who was recruited to the Evil Horde by Catra who she befriended.

 In the 2018 series, Entrapta is portrayed as a more sympathetic character.
 She is also canonically autistic, with an autistic crew member of the show influencing her writing a lot.
 She initially joins the Rebels despite her obsession with technology complicating things for them.
 But when assumed to have died during a rescue mission in the Fright Zone, Entrapta ends up being captured and convinced by Catra to defect to the Horde with the promise of giving her access to their advanced technology.
 Though she succumbs to the temptation while providing the Horde with the means to search for First One technology, she essentially rationalizes herself as being neutral in her abstract pursuits of learning the secrets of Etheria's ancient past.
 She eventually wins Hordak's favour after impressing him with her ability to understand his advanced research, helping him perfect his technology.
 Entrapta learned what actually happened during Fright Zone mission, but was hesitant in trusting Adora as she warned her against opening a portal.
 Entrapta learned the portal device could destroy Etheria and refused to complete it, resulting in her exile to Beast Island by Catra covering up her discovery and making her appear as a traitor.
 She is later discovered and saved by Adora's team, and helps the Rebellion for the rest of the show.

-Entrapta is voiced by Linda Gary in the 1980s series and by Christine Woods in 2018 series.
+Entrapta is voiced by Linda Gary in the 1980s series and by Christine Woods in the 2018 series.

 Entrapta also appears in the Robot Chicken episode "Slaughterhouse on the Prairie" where she, Catra and Scorpia attack Castle Bright Moon.
 Intercepted by She-Ra in the midst of a menstruation-induced temper, Entrapta is killed when She-Ra bursts her breasts.